Celaya F.C.: 1970–1993

-The club spent the 1960s in Second division where after 10 mediocre years, the club finally folded in the 1970s.
-A few years later the club along with club Tecnológico de Celaya was brought back to give Celaya professional football.
-Club Celaya enrolled in the Tercera División de México and in the 1973–74 the club won the league.
-Club Celaya lost the 1975–76 Segunda División de México final to San Luis and Tecnológico de Celaya would later be relegated to Tercera División de México.
+The club spent the 1960s in the Segunda División where after 10 mediocre years, the club finally folded in the 1970s.
+A few years later the club along with club Tecnológico de Celaya was brought back to give Celaya a professional football team.
+Club Celaya enrolled in the Tercera División and in the 1973–74 tournament, the club won the league.
+Club Celaya lost the 1975–76 Segunda Divisón final to San Luis and Tecnológico de Celaya would later be relegated to the Tercera División.

-The club spent the 1980s playing on and off in the Segunda B before taking some time off and reappearing in Segunda A in 1991.
-From 1991 to 1993 2 clubs again represented the city; club Celaya and Linces Celaya.
+The club spent the 1980s playing on and off in the Segunda División before taking some time off and reappearing in the Primera División A in 2007.